-Almost 20% of the collisions involved head-on or sideswipes which tend to result in more severe outcomes.
-Close to half of the collisions were documented as "no action," improper indicating conditions on the bridge and roadway may have contributed.
-"Left of center" was the cause of one fatal collision (Figure 8), likely due to the narrow width of the roadway and lack of separation between the two directions of traffic.
-As seen in Figure 9, the existing bridge railing does not have sufficient capacity to withstand the impact of a crash and contain the vehicle(s) on the bridge.
-ODOT's analysis of existing bridge condition showed that approximately 1/3 of the metal railing attachments are missing, providing no protection.
+Almost 20% of the collisions involved head-on or side-swipes which tend to result in more severe outcomes.
+Close to half of the collisions were documented as "no improper action," indicating conditions on the bridge and roadway may have contributed.
+"Left of center" was the cause of one fatal collision (Figure 8), likely due to the narrow width of the bridge and lack of separation between the two directions of traffic.
+As seen in Figure 9, the existing bridge railing does not have sufficient